Face Covering Non-Compliance Policies

 Research shows that transmission of COVID-19 is greatly reduced and lives are saved when all individuals wear face coverings.
-In accordance with Michigan Governor Gretchen Whitmer’s Executive Order 2020-153 and the Centers for Disease Control and Prevention guidelines, the University of Michigan-Dearborn Face Covering Policy for COVID-19 requires everyone to wear a face covering over their nose and mouth everywhere on campus grounds, including in classroom spaces.
+The University of Michigan Face Covering Policy for COVID-19 requires face coverings be worn inside all UM-Dearborn campus buildings and on campus transportation for all faculty, staff, students and guests.
+Face coverings are not required outdoors.
+Face coverings may be removed when actively eating or drinking or when in an office by alone with the door closed.
 The university has developed procedures for responding to students, faculty and staff who fail to follow the face covering policy.

 If a student fails to comply with that policy, then instructors should take the following steps in order to resolve the situation:

 - If a student is not wearing a personal face covering in the classroom, the instructor should remind the student --- in private, if possible --- that it is the university’s policy for all individuals on campus to wear a face covering.

 - If the student fails to comply, then the instructor should ask that the student leave the classroom and only return to class when they are willing and able to attend with the proper personal face coverings.
 Students may contact Disability and Accessibility Services (DAS) to determine if an accommodation is reasonable under the Americans with Disabilities Act.

 - If the student continues to refuse to comply, then the instructor must end instruction and dismiss the class.
 As in any situation in which behavior escalates to the level at which there is a concern for safety, faculty may contact the Department of Police & Public Safety (313-593-5333).